-A former Army Green Beret allegedly conspired to provide national defense information to Russian intelligence.
+A former U.S. Army Green Beret allegedly conspired to provide national defense information to Russian intelligence.
 The former Special Forces officer has been charged in a Russian espionage conspiracy.

 According to a U.S. indictment, Peter Rafael Dzibinski Debbins, a former member of the 10th Special Forces Group, conspired with agents of a Russian intelligence service from 1996 to 2011.
 During that time he periodically visited Russia and met with Russian intelligence agents.
 In 1997 he was assigned a code name – Ikar Lesnikov – and he signed a statement attesting that he wanted to serve Russia.